tracim/tracim/tools_docker/README.md

 ⚠ After execute one of these command, Tracim will be reachable on your system on port 8080.

-#### Running with gocryptfs encryption
+#### Running with gocryptfs encryption (Experimental !)

+Warning: This is an experimental docker image, the new feature from this docker will maybe be merged to the standard docker or removed.

+Warning: content should be migratable from gocryptfs-encrypted to plain dir and also in the other side, but this was not tested.
+For previews, there is no need to migrate data, so you can just start with a plain new dir.

 This need the new specific Debian_New_Uwsgi docker (see build section).
-This is an experimental docker image, the new feature from this docker will maybe be merged to the standard docker or removed.
 Exemple with basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:

 Note: with this new docker, all tracimcli and alembic command should be runned as